Escrows are optics: Using agents as intermediaries

 having $Z$ as its domain of definition.
 As such, $k\lhd f$ is defined as soon as $\tilde\alpha(k)=\tilde\beta(f)$, and it equals any of these two elements. \end{itemize} The main intuition behind this construction is the following: the object $Z$ is the maximal subobject of the product $\lr CA\times \Opt(\cop CA, \cop BB)$ with the property that the conjoint action and coaction over $B$, and all actions given by the Tambara module structure maps $\alpha^B$, agree.
 This yields a unique partial map $\firstblank \lhd \firstblank$ that defines a \emph{partial action} of the monoid $\lr AC$ on the set of Vermittler optics over $B$.

-It only remains to show that this map satisfies the commutativities of \eqref{questa} and \eqref{laltra} when the domain of $\lhd$ has been suitably defined as above; to argue equationally, with the definition and the universal properties of $Z$ and the hom-sets of optics, is certainly possible but rather unwieldy.
+It only remains to show that this map satisfies the commutativities of \eqref{questa} and \eqref{laltra} when the domain of $\lhd$ has been suitably defined as above; it is certainly possible, but rather unwieldy, to argue equationally, with the definition and the universal properties of $Z$ and the hom-sets of optics.
 Instead, the following remark will give a graphical interpretation of the above partial action that makes the action axioms almost tautological.
 This will conclude the proof. \end{proof} \begin{remark} We can give a concise graphical representation of the action of the maps $\tilde\alpha,\tilde\beta$ above: \begin{itemize} \item the map $\tilde\alpha$ acts sending an escrow

 to the `trivial' Vermittler optic obtained by tensoring with the identity arrow $1_B$:

 \item the map $\tilde\beta$ acts sending an optic $\cop CA \to \cop BB$ to the Vermittler optic obtained by plugging in the action and coaction map of $A,C$ over $B$: